re:Invent 2024

 Some of the proposed metrics to monitor prompts/responses are: context, relevance to prompt, existence of pattern (repetitiveness), repeatability, readability, token size, jailbreaking, injection, refusal, sentiment, toxicity, response hallucination.
 For RAG it is recommended to monitor chunk size, produced embeddings, embedding speed, and semantic search results.
 All of these aspects need to be monitored over time to facilitate timely remediation through retraining.

 It is also possible to implement a Shadow Testing or AB Testing pipeline to compare different prompts, embeddings, and/or LLMs over time to choose the best one for different use cases.
-SageMaker provides these features out of the box and they can also be combined with other open source tools such as MLflow to get the best of all of them.
+SageMaker AI provides these features out of the box and they can also be combined with other open source tools such as MLflow to get the best of all of them.

-In many cases where automated monitoring is not possible or relevant benchmark is not available for your specific domain you can use the human-in-the-loop capabilities of SageMaker through SageMaker Augmented AI (A2I) to implement human review of LLM predictions in production.
+In many cases where automated monitoring is not possible or relevant benchmark is not available for your specific domain you can use the human-in-the-loop capabilities of SageMaker AI through SageMaker Augmented AI (A2I) to implement human review of LLM predictions in production.

 Image 6: Human in the loop - SageMaker A2I